 Betdaq Android app review

-According to the listing on iTunes there’s over 35,000 people who have downloaded the Betdaq app and I’d expect the Android number to be the same.
-Whilst its not a major player in the betting market at that size its an app worth using for backs and lays on the big games.
+According to the listing on iTunes, there are over 35,000 people who have downloaded the Betdaq app and I’d expect the Android number to be the same.
+Whilst it’s not a major player in the betting market at that size its an app worth using for backs and lays on the big games.